Sea cucumbers, abalone off the menu in China frugality drive

 But Xi may have to take bolder steps to reduce the government’s role in the economy - the root cause of widespread official rent-seeking and corruption, analysts say.

 “This (austerity) is a good start but reforms are needed.
-We don’t need to worry about the downward pressure on the economy,” said Xu Hongcai, senior economist at the China Center for International Exchange, a government think tank. ($1 = 6.1667 Chinese yuan)
+We don’t need to worry about the downward pressure on the economy,” said Xu Hongcai, senior economist at the China Centre for International Exchange, a government think tank. ($1 = 6.1667 Chinese yuan) (Editing by Dean Yates)